jclkr7/uk-housing-analysis/README.md

 - Complete source code in `eda.ipynb`
 - Raw data files in the `data` directory
 - Processed data files in the `data/processed` directory
-- Generated visualisations in the `data/figures` directory and RightMove visualisations in 'uk-housing-analysis' folder directory.
+- Generated visualisations in the `data/figures` directory and RightMove visualisations in `uk-housing-analysis` folder directory.
 - Comprehensive documentation in this README
 - Blog post in PDF format and as a link in `blog.txt`
 - Full git history in the `.git` directory